sourcegraph/sourcegraph-public-snapshot/doc/app/index.md

 sourcegraph
 ```

-Navigate to http://localhost:3080 and you can add your remote repositories from there (we're still working on ability to add local code.)
+Navigate to http://localhost:3080 in your browser.

+Sourcegraph will automatically add any repositories found below the directory you run `sourcegraph` - you can also add your remote repositories from the UI.

 ### Troubleshooting